 Misclassification by Binance of retail clients as wholesale clients

-Following ASIC's review, Binance compensated retail clients who were misclassified as wholesale clients:
+Following ASIC's review, Binance compensated retail clients who it reported were misclassified as wholesale clients:

-As a result of Binance’s misclassification, these clients were not provided the usual consumer protections when trading retail OTC derivatives (e.g. failure to make a target market determination under the design and distribution obligations).
-They were compensated by Binance for net trading losses and fees between 7 July 2022 to 25 February 2023.
+As a result of Binance’s misclassification, these clients were allegedly not provided the usual consumer protections when trading retail OTC derivatives (e.g. failure to make a target market determination under the design and distribution obligations).
+They were compensated by Binance for net trading losses and fees between 8 July 2022 to 21 April 2023.

 Background